Skip to main content

 3 mentions Positive Neutral Negative

-• “A particular highlight of this game is the consistent style throughout.
-The black and white visuals, fixed aspect ratio, and wonderful music and art style create a cohesive experience.”
+• “A particular highlight of this game is the consistent style throughout, with its black and white palette, fixed aspect ratio, wonderful music, and art style.”

-• “The music and visuals make the game feel both haunting and cozy, balancing the necessity of survival with exploration and wonder.
-The use of the spyglass to take note of your surroundings while journaling your journey, along with some trippy, otherworldly effects, adds depth to the experience.”
+• “The music and visuals make the game feel both haunting and cozy, balancing the necessity of survival with exploration and wonder, complemented by trippy, otherworldly effects.”

 • emotional